 Other vehicles are two commercial Toyota hummer buses, one Dyna truck, one tanker carrying petrol, one ford bus and one Toyota Corolla.

-According to an eyewitness, security agents and officials of FRSC watched helplessly as the victims burnt to death as there was no fire service station at Abudu town.However, a statement released by the FRSC Edo State Sector Command on Friday morning, December 9, said five other persons survived the incident but sustained injuries and have been taken to the hospital for treatment.
+According to an eyewitness, security agents and officials of FRSC watched the helplessly victims burnt to death as there was no fire service station at Abudu town.However, a statement released by the FRSC Edo State Sector Command on Friday morning, December 9, said five other persons survived the incident but sustained injuries and have been taken to the hospital for treatment.

 The statement said everyone in the two hummer buses, Toyota sienna,and corolla car burnt to ashes.The FRSC Sector Commander, Samuel Olukoya, said he was on his way to Abudu to get first-hand information.